 Housing management staff may initiate an emergency inspection if they believe that an emergency exists in the unit or on a Public Housing site.
 (See Entry of Premises Notice in this chapter.)
-Repairs are to be completed within 24 hours from the time the work order is issued.
-If an emergency or after hours work order is called into the DHA, the head of household or an adult member must be present at the service time.
+The emergency will be abated within 24 hours from the time the work order is issued.
+If an emergency or after hours work order is called into the RHA, the head of household or an adult member must be present at the service time.

-Emergency Repairs to be Completed in Less than 24 Hours
+G. Emergency Repairs to be Completed in Less than 24 Hours